AkshayPrakash9025/PRODIGY_CS_03/README.md

 Features

 Password Strength Assessment: The tool checks for length, presence of uppercase and lowercase letters, numbers, and special characters in the password.

 Feedback on Password Strength: Users receive a message indicating whether their password is very strong, strong, moderate, or weak.

-Password Masking: For privacy, the tool masks the password input before displaying it.
+Password Masking : or privacy, the tool masks the password input before displaying it.

 Security Tips: The program provides tips for creating secure passwords and maintaining good password hygiene.